Emmanuel Ifeajuna: Coup attempt

 Dissatisfied with the direction his country had taken during the First Nigerian Republic under Prime Minister Abubakar Tafawa Balewa, Ifeajuna became a conspirator in a plot to overthrow the government.
 Given his studies, Ifeajuna has been regarded as one of the intellectual drivers of the conspiracy and he wrote an unpublished manuscript on the reasoning for the 1966 Nigerian coup d'état attempt.
 He scorned the corruption and anarchy that resulted from mismanagement of the government.
-Major Chukwuma Kaduna Nzeogwu was the face of the coup attempt, which involved five other army majors: Timothy Onwuatuegwu, Chris Anuforo, Don Okafor, Adewale Ademoyega and Humphrey Chukwuka.
+Major Chukwuma Kaduna Nzeogwu was the face of the coup attempt, which involved five other army majors: Timothy Onwuatuegwu, Chris Anuforo, Adewale Ademoyega and Humphrey Chukwuka.

 Ademoyega, Okafor, Anuforo and Chukwuka were the other majors based in Lagos, where Ifeajuna led movements.
 Ifeajuna led his brigade to the house of Prime Minister Balewa and arrested him.
 Meanwhile, Nzeogwu made public the names of who the coup aimed to kill and Balewa as a notable absence.
 Okafor sought to capture Brigadier Zakariya Maimalari, Ifeajuna's commanding officer.
 Maimalari escaped and upon finding Ifeajuna asked him for help.
 Ifeajuna killed Maimalari, which led to dissension among Ifeajuna's ranks, as he was a highly respected officer.
 Ifeajuna also shot Lieutenant Colonel Abogo Largema at a hotel in the Ikoyi district of Lagos.

 One of the coup's prominent targets, Major-General Johnson Aguiyi-Ironsi, caught wind of the plot and escaped capture.
 He then began to move against the coup conspirators.
-Ironsi eventually managed to prevent the coup and then took power himself.
+Ironsi eventually managed to prevent the coup and was later appointed to take over leadership and bring stability to the country.
 During these events, Prime Minister Balewa died while under the arrest of Ifeajuna.
 Official police reports into the circumstances of his death (which remain redacted) claim Ifeajuna shot Balewa while driving to Abeokuta and abandoned the body by the road.
 Some claim that Balewa was not deliberately killed (given that he was not one of the coup's stated assassination targets), but rather died of an asthma or heart attack during the ordeal.
 This subject remains an unresolved element of the history of the 1966 coup attempt.